How to Not Give Up on Yourself

 If you find yourself still getting into cycles of discouragement that make you want to give up, let’s try to reframe your negative thoughts to avoid that guilt and shame that is so detrimental!

-If you are thinking “I am a failure,” or “I will never accomplish my goals” try thinking instead:
+If you feel overwhelmed, thinking “I am a failure,” or “I will never accomplish my goals” try thinking instead:

 - I can try again tomorrow